 Key takeaways

-• Testosterone cypionate, a generic form of Depo-Testosterone, costs about $105 for a month’s supply without insurance, but prices can vary widely.
+Testosterone cypionate, a generic form of Depo-Testosterone, costs about $106 for a month’s supply without insurance.

-• Testosterone cypionate is usually covered by health insurance, Medicare Part D, and Medicaid for FDA-approved conditions, placing it in lower copay tiers.
+Testosterone cypionate is usually covered by health insurance, Medicare Part D, and Medicaid for FDA-approved conditions.
+Of note, there are no FDA-approved testosterone formulations for women in the U.S.

 What is the brand name for testosterone cypionate?